 Making changes to your application

 Once you have been given planning permission you may need to make a change to your application.
-If so, you will need to apply for a non-material amendment or a minor material amendment.
+If so, you may need to apply for a non-material amendment.